awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 On average, CURs are updated up to 3 times daily, but that will fluctuate depending on the size of the file/amount of user usage and many other factors. you can monitor your CUR S3 bucket to see the date/time the new month's file is deposited.
 Within the CUR itself you can see the corresponding usage dates/times to infer which usage is reflected within that file.

 #### Can I use exising Cost and Usage Report (CUR) instead of the one created by CID?
-We do not recommend using existing CUR unless it is for an installation within a Management (Payer) Account AND existing CUR strictly conforms to the CID requirequirements:
+We do not recommend using existing CUR unless it is for an installation within a Management (Payer) Account AND existing CUR strictly conforms to the CID requirements:
 {{%expand "Expand" %}}

     * Additional report details: Include Resource IDs